 The Wall Street Journal also believes Apple is definitely working on new features for the next Apple Watch.
 Two of those new features are said to be the possibility of cell-network connectivity and a faster processor.
 Many critics have lambasted the original Apple Watch because it's not useful when away from an iPhone.
 You can track activity and do some things on Wi-Fi, but that's it.

 With cellular data on the new Apple Watch, you could leave your iPhone at home, then go out, and still get notifications and run apps.
 This idea is supported by a blog post from Apple that said all new WatchOS apps developed from 1 June had to be native.
 This means they need to be able to operate from the Watch itself, rather than the connected iPhone.
+That said, Ming-Chi Kuo claims the next Apple Watch will not have LTE connectivity so don't get your hopes up too high.

 A faster processor would make the Apple Watch 2 run smoother and quicker than the original Apple Watch, and it's also something that would be highly expected given the two year gap between the devices.